 - Budget: Have they budgeted for this?

 Before contacting you, what pages did your prospect read?
-Which whitepapers did she download?
+Which whitepapers did they download?
 By tracking how your prospect reached you, you will be able to understand the problem they are looking to solve.
-Successful firms who Market and Sell AI know the problem their customers have better than customers themselves.
+Successful firms that market and sell AI often know the problem their customers have better than the customers themselves.

 You need to make sure you are selling in the market that you’ve agreed to target.
 If your sales team is selling in other markets, your pricing may be wrong and you may not be able to deliver (and sell) as fast as you want.

 Use LinkedIn to gather information and be ready to refuse to take a meeting.

 Goals: How Does This Project Fit into the Leads’ Overarching Business Goals?

 Many companies have websites, PR announcements, and hire new employees.
 By seeing where the company is heading, you can often understand whether your solution will be strategic or a side project.

 Focus your energy only on companies for whom you will be strategic in their sustained growth.

 Authority: Am I Talking to the Right Person?